cybergu0ck/notes/engineering/software-engineering/programming-languages/cpp/01-cpp-fundamentals/06-storage-class-specifiers.md

     }
   };

-  int MyClass::a;			//Initialised to zero by default
+  int MyClass::a;			//Initialised to zero by default, This can be done in the source file (in case of h and cpp files)
   //int MyClass::a =10;	//Custom Initialisation

   int main()